szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Critical hits cause 2d8 psychic (irresistible) damage and causes Confusion for 10 seconds if a Save vs. Spell at -2 is failed.
 Creatures without minds or brains are unaffected.
 - Speed factor of 6

-**Component 1318:** Make Flame of the North able to kill trolls, and the extra damage affect all evil, not just Chaotic Evil
+### Make Flame of the North able to kill trolls and affect all evil (1318)

 Self-explanatory.
 Also, The backstory of the sword heavily implies it was involved in the slaughter of many trolls.
 Therefore, the sword can completely destroy trolls on hit by causing +2 fire damage on hit to trolls only.

-**Component 1390:** Make Staff of the Magi force a saving throw to dispel effects on hits
+### Make Staff of the Magi force a saving throw to dispel effects on hits (1390)

 The dispel-on-hit thing is pretty cheesy so, yeah.
 That.
 Save vs. Spell at -2

-**Component 1410:** Make Ir'revrykal dispel magic not depend on probabilities and increase base damage
+### Make Ir'revrykal more powerful (1410)

 This essentially is the same tweak to Carsomyr, except the chance of dispelling is also 100%.
 The saving throw vs. spell has no penalty.
 It also makes the weapon have 1d12 base damage much like Carsomyr, tightening the resemblance between both swords.
 Both features are optional.

-**Component 1460:** Make Spear of Withering able to poison on contact if save is failed
+### Make Spear of Withering able to poison on contact (1460)

 I feel like this spear should be more withery, especially considering it's a +4 weapon!
 This makes the spear able to inflict 12 extra poison damage over one round if a save vs. Death at -2 is failed.

-**Component 1540:** Make Wave +4 slightly more powerful
+### Make Wave +4 slightly more powerful (1540)

 This component improves Wave +4 by making it always deal 3 points of cold damage per hit.
 Giants take 9 cold damage instead, since it was made to fight fire giants.
 This may make it a fine choice for a weapon for a large portion of ToB.

-**Component 1587:** Make Rod of Terror inspire less Terror by how awful it is and more by how effective it is
+### Make Rod of Terror inspire less Terror by not just being awful (1587)

 Panic is very unlikely to happen, and panic is generally not very convenient because it makes it difficult to hit the enemies.
 Plus, the permanent-until-death penalty discourages pretty much any idea of using this item.
 Therefore:

 - Save vs. Spell for Panic has no penalty now, and it only lasts 2 rounds.
 On the second round, if the target is still suffering from panic, there's a 20% chance that the affected creature must save vs. Death, or be killed by the shock.
 Even if they survive, they become rooted in place for the remainder of the round in panic
 - The penalty to Charisma is now a penalty to Constitution which is more meaningful and is no longer permanent but lasts 24 hours (2 in-game hours, or 3 full normal 8-hour rests).
 The chance of this happening is 10% instead of 20%

-**Component 1590:** Make Blackmist more powerfully blinding and grant immunity to blindness
+### Make Blackmist more blinding and grant immunity to blindness (1590)

 This makes Blackmist's blindness power more likely to be effective by adding a -2 save penalty.
 Additionally, you're immune to blindness while wielding it.

-**Component 1591:** Make Soul Reaver slightly more balanced and deal 1d12 damage
+### Make Soul Reaver more balanced and deal 1d12 damage (1591)

 Soul Reaver is fairly unbalanced, particularly because it reduces THAC0 by 2 cumulatively for 2 full minutes, and it's fairly easy to make any enemy to not be able to hit anything at all.
 This tweak reduces this duration to 5 rounds, and requires a Save vs. Spell at -4 to resist.

-Also, the sword looks like it's fairly massive.
-You may disagree, but that's how it comes across to me.
-So this will also match the dice size of other blades like Carsomyr and Warblade: 1d12 (or 2d6 if the two-handed general tweak was installed).
+And it now also deals 1d12 slashing damage (or 2d6 if the two-handed general tweak was installed).
 Both changes are optional.

-**Component 1593:** Make Sword of Ruin +2 slightly more powerful
+### Make Sword of Ruin slightly more powerful (1593)

-This makes the extra critical damage of the weapon a bit more substantial, 2d5+2 (from 2d4).
+This makes the extra critical damage more substantial, 2d5+2 (from 2d4).

-**Component 1594:** Make Cleric's staff more unique and actually benefit clerics
+### Make Cleric's staff more unique and benefit clerics (1594)

 I don't like that it's just casually called "cleric's" staff, without anything special added to it beyond the plain enchantment level (what else is new?).
 Therefore, it gains a few perks: